-Cheesy courgette fritters are a great way of using up a glut of homegrown courgettes.
+Cheesy courgette fritters are a fantastic way to make the most of a glut of homegrown courgettes.

-They're simple and quick to make, extra cheesy, and most importantly taste great!
-Serve with a minty yogurt or hummus dip for a light lunch or snack.
+They are simple and quick to prepare, extra cheesy, and, most importantly, taste amazing!
+Serve them with a minty yogurt or hummus dip for a light and satisfying lunch or snack.

 Courgette fritters are my go-to quick and easy lunch when courgettes are in season, and best of all, you'll already have most of the ingredients in your kitchen!